Days of Our Lives11.09 – 31.10 2020

 The well-known Plexiglas and Formica sculptures Dault created in the last decade were as large as she physically could make them.
 Her newest works, which she colloquially refers to as “hug sculptures,” are formed by another kind of bodily constraint.
 To make them, Dault took sheets of brass, a material with a history of sculptural monumentality, and squeezed, folded, and embraced them to create these crinkled forms.
 Their uniformly bright but crumpled exteriors are a new variation on her long interest in creating a “dirty Minimalism”.
 Collage-like elements placed inside them produce a kaleidoscopic play of reflected colors.

-These intimate, hand-formed sculptures evolved from a series of larger, fabricated wall-based works that became impossible to continue due to the physical distancing required by the pandemic.
+These intimate, hand-formed sculptures evolved from a series of larger, fabricated wall-based works that became impossible to continue due to the physical distancing required by the COVID-19 pandemic.
 Two such works, also in brass, extend the language of her earlier wall-based sculptures in related ways.

 Throughout the exhibition, Dault finds new approaches to her persistent motifs, calls attention to the passing of time, and reflects on what is gained and lost as an artwork comes to fruition.
 Days of Our Lives heralds ambitious new directions for a celebrated abstract artist.